vinlokhand/owncloud-doc/index.md

 ## Introduction

-ownCloud is an open source software for hosting your own cloud with the capabilities of files sharing ensuring secure and compliant file synchronization from your Desktop or Mobile devices.
+ownCloud is an open source software for hosting your own cloud with the capabilities of file-sharing ensuring a secure and compliant synchronization with your Desktop or Mobile devices.

 This quick-start guides you through the installation and configuration of the ownCloud Server on your local machine.
 It also provides information about user management, server access, and desktop and mobile syncronization.